-After the time shown in Figure 3, 7:36 p.m., project shadow would progressively cover more of the unshaded northern portion of the plaza until the entire plaza would be shaded by about 8:15 p.m. as sunset approaches.
-However, the majority of shadow on Unity Plaza would continue to be cast by the adjacent residential building at 1100 Ocean Avenue; moreover, after about 8 p.m., the existing slope north of Unity Plaza begins to cast shadow on the northern edge of the plaza.
-At other times of the year-before mid-May and after late July-the sun would not be far enough north to result in project shadow being cast on Unity Plaza until a few minutes before sunset.
+After the time shown in Figure 3, project shadow would progressively cover more of the unshaded northern portion of the plaza until the entire plaza would be shaded as sunset approaches, although the vast majority of shadow on Unity Plaza would continue to be cast by the adjacent residential building at 1100 Ocean Avenue.
+At other times of the year-before mid-May and after late July-the sun would not be far enough north to result in project shadow being cast on Unity Plaza until a few minutes before sunset, well outside the hours governed by Planning Code section 295.
 By this time of day, under existing conditions, the slope that rises to the north and northwest of Unity Plaza begins to cast shadow on the northern edge of the plaza.
-There would be no new shadow cast by the project on Unity Plaza, before about May 1 or after about August 15.
+There would be no new shadow cast by the project on Unity Plaza, even outside the section 295 hours, before about May 1 or after about August 15.
 The Additional Housing Option would cast incrementally more shadow on Unity Plaza than would the Developer's Proposed Option, given the greater building heights.
-However, given that shadow from both options would fall on Unity Plaza only very late in the day, the difference between the two options would amount to net new shadow beginning about 15 minutes earlier on any given day, as well as net new shadow beginning a few days earlier in the spring and ending a few days later in the summer under the Additional Housing Option.
+However, given that shadow from both options would fall on Unity Plaza only very late in the day, the difference between the two options would amount to shadow beginning about 15 minutes earlier on any given day, as well as net new shadow beginning a few days earlier in the spring and ending a few days later in the summer under the Additional Housing Option.

-Given that the project would add net new shadow on Unity Plaza for a limited time of the day-early evening, during approximately the last hour or less before sunset-and limited period of the year-May through mid-August-the proposed project would not substantially affect the use of Unity Plaza, and the shadow impact would be considered less than significant.
+Given that the project would add net new shadow on Unity Plaza for a limited time of the day-early evening, in approximately the last hour or less before sunset-and limited period of the year-mid-May through late July during section 295 hours and May through mid-August outside section 295 hours-the proposed project would not substantially affect the use of Unity Plaza, and the shadow impact would be considered less than significant.